QuartzMovement/gamebub/README.md

 ## Building

+Building a Game Bub handheld requires manufacturing PCBs, 3D printing the shell and buttons, and assembling components from a variety of sources.
+For information on manufacturing and assembling your own, see [docs/building.md](docs/building.md).

-Interested in purchasing a Game Bub kit to build your own?
+Are you instead interested in purchasing a complete Game Bub kit?
 There are no immediate plans to offer kits, but if you're interested, [fill out this form](https://forms.gle/m1FFUqpCde7x5u5AA).

-For information on manufacturing and assembling your own, see [docs/building.md](docs/building.md).
+For other inquiries, contact me directly at eli@lipsitz.net.

 ## Architecture